-Benjamin Garcia, Manager (25 years with M&O, transferred from Fleet Maintenance Manager in 2012), 66 technicians and support staff
+Benjamin Garcia, Manager (26 years with M&O, one year as manager), 66 technicians and support staff

-Craft Shops include Furniture Repair; Carpentry; Glass and Window Repair; Locksmith; Masonry/Tile; Flooring (tile, carpet, wood, concrete); Painting; Signage; Graphics; Welding; Fence Repair; Parking Lot Striping; Bleachers; Ceiling Tile; Doors and Hardware; and Roofing Repair.
-(New roofs are the responsibility of FD+C).
+Structural Craft Shops include Furniture Repair; Carpentry; Glass and Window Repair; Lock and Key; Masonry/Tile; Flooring (tile, carpet, wood, concrete); Painting; Signage; Graphics; Welding; Fence Repair; Parking Lot Striping; Bleachers; Ceiling Tile; Doors and Hardware; and Roofing Repair (new roofs are the responsibility of FD+C).